bowman2001/goldmark-supersubscript/README.md

 We need to place one before and one after the text segment like `H~2~O` or `x^2^`.

 **No whitespace** between the two surrounding markup characters is allowed.
-This way the common error using TeX syntax like `x^2 + x^5` does not lead to a completely wrong result.
+This way the common slip using TeX syntax like `x^2 + x^5` does not lead to messed up HTML.
 In case we definitely want to insert space we need to place a non-breaking space—either directly or as the HTML entity `&nbsp;`.